comc7504/WheelTurnEscapeAnalysis/README.md

 4. Open main_psth_mvb.m, saved in UserFunctions Folder

-   a) set up experiment name, group, and other perameters (reccomend running all 100 trials first)
+   a) Set up experiment name, group, and other parameters (run all 100 trials first)

-   b) run script, I usually commment out the functions for wheel_psth_mvb and FP_sig_spots_mvb for speed.
-You can always run these later, esp. when looking at first 10 / last 10 trials, etc.
+   b) Run script, I usually comment out the functions for wheel_psth_mvb and FP_sig_spots_mvb for speed.

-   c) The 100 trials data should now be saved in a new folder: CombinedData > "yourexperiment" > "yourgroup".
-To run further analysis, load up this .m file and adjust trial window with the variables Tstart and Tfinish (start trial and end trial).
+   c) The 100 trials data should now be saved in a new folder: CombinedData > "experiment" > "group".
+To further analyze, load up this .m file and adjust trial window with the variables Tstart and Tfinish (start trial and end trial).

+5. Key Data in workspace matrices:

+   a) ZscoreMeanStress: each animal's mean trace from -5s to +5s from onset/offset from Tstart to Tfinish, normalized dF (z-score).

+   b) heatmap: mean of all animals normalized dF (z-score) in heatmap form.

+   c) dfAUC: each animals area under the curve of mean trace

+   d) dfPeak: each animals greatest absolute peak amplitude; negative (left) and positive (right)

+   e) PeakFWHM: response width in seconds at half max of the greatest absolute peak (positive or negative).

+   f) eventcenter(k,8): requires FP_sig_spots_mvb, positive peak frequency (Hz) during ITI.